tjeve/tic-tac-toe-react/README.md

-This project is a tic tac toe game using the react docs
+This project is a tic tac toe game built using the react docs